-Sam Rosenberg (SAC '19) spent this past summer, from mid-May to mid-July, interning at The Wrap in Santa Monica, California, where he worked with their social media and editorial teams.
+Sam Rosenberg (SAC '19) spent the summer of 2016, from mid-May to mid-July, interning at The Wrap in Santa Monica, California, where he worked with their social media and editorial teams.
 Over the course of the internship at The Wrap, Sam experienced the fast-paced environment of entertainment journalism, particularly with managing, publishing, and diversifying content on the company's online platforms.

-SAC '16 graduate Ryan McDonough spent the summer between his junior and senior year interning for Comedy Central in Santa Monica, CA, in development.
+Ryan McDonough (SAC '16) spent the summer between his junior and senior year interning for Comedy Central in Santa Monica, CA, in development.